edugmenes/nekt-data-engineering/README.md

 - ❌ High dependency on specific technical knowledge
 - ❌ Lack of governance and traceability
 - ❌ Limited scalability
-- ❌ Difficulty adapting to API changes
+- ❌ Difficulty adapting to APIs changes

 ## 🧠 Main Objetives
 Restructure the solution using the Nekt platform, aiming to: